-Surgery remains a mainstay of the treatment of solid cancers, but until it was joined by drugs and radiation – the modern troika that propels cancer care – its impact was limited.
+Surgery remains a mainstay of the treatment of solid cancers, but until it was joined by drugs and radiation – the modern force behind cancer care – its impact was limited.
 Radiation came first, pioneered in 1896 by a medical student, Emil Grubbe, barely a year after Wilhelm Röntgen discovered X-rays.
 Grubbe and his successors found that X-rays and other forms of radiation could indeed kill tumours.
 They did not fully understand why, but we now know that the treatment worked by breaking the DNA that is found in every cell and controls the process of cell division.
 Radiation kills healthy cells as well as cancer cells, but cancer cells are easier to kill because they are dividing faster.

 Not for the first or last time, hubris crept in.
 Siddbartha Mukherjee, a cancer doctor and author of The Emperor of All Maladies, a prize-winning history of cancer, quotes a Chicago physician as saying of radiation therapy in the early-1900s: “I believe this treatment is an absolute cure for all forms of cancer.
 I do not know what its limitations are.”

 Not so fast.
 Radiation could not deal with tumours that had spread, and it caused collateral damage, in many cases provoking fresh cancers.
 Grubbe himself died riddled with cancers caused by his experiments, but he must have been a tough character, since he survived to the age of 85.
 As Mukherjee writes: “Radiation was a powerful invisible knife – but still a knife.
-And a knife, no matter how deft and penetrating, could only reach so far in the battle against cancer.”
+And a knife, no matter how deft and penetrating, could only reach so far in the battle against cancer.

 Anti-cancer drugs made their entrance in the 1940s.
 In a grim paradox, the first was nitrogen mustard, a poison gas used to slaughter soldiers in the trenches of the First World War.
 Soldiers who survived exposure to it suffered the destruction of their lymphocytes – white blood cells – and needed regular blood transfusions.
 This selective action against a particular type of cell suggested that nitrogen mustard might be used to treat lymphoma, a tumour of the lymph system.
 It worked and nitrogen mustard, rechristened mustine, became the first licensed chemotherapy agent.